patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 * Petabyte scale data warehouses
 * Scaled workloads, Compute Workloads, Stateless kubernetes applications

-Data warehouses in the cloud like BigQuery can use onprem sources, and the interconnect between cloud and onpremesis datacenters needs to have the capacity for that connectivity.
-You must know the projected bandwidth usage and adaquatley plan for not only growth but redundancy for critical operations.
+Data warehouses in the cloud like BigQuery can use onprem sources, and the interconnect between cloud and onpremises datacenters needs to have the capacity for that connectivity.
+You must know the projected bandwidth usage and adequately plan for not only growth but redundancy for critical operations.
 This keeps the network reliable under load.

 Latency is also a consideration.
-Running stateless GKE applications that connect to an opremesis database can expect a 2000 milisecond latency accessing a moderate payload event when they run on the fastest and most compute specialized nodes.
-The bottleneck is entirely the connectivity between datacenter and cloud region.
+Running stateless GKE applications that connect to an onpremises database can expect a 2000 millisecond latency accessing a moderate payload event when they run on the fastest and most compute specialized nodes.
+The bottleneck is entirely the connectivity between datacenters and cloud regions.
 This is less of an issue with customer non-facing applications, however with things like JAM stack APIs running in cloud, this affects page load and the quickness of your app.

 One way to handle latency is to use caching in the cloud so that the calls back to onprem databases or APIs will only take long once in a while.
 One might take a local database and sync it with mongo mirror or add a replica to a local MySQL database in the cloud to reduce latency and continue to meet SLAs.